civboot/fngi/notes/fu.md

 from the sector, U32 is an absolute jump.

 The following Jump modes are possible:
-- 0 000 JIB: Jump to Immediate if Bool(store)
+- 0 000 JZ: Jump to Immediate if store=zero
 - 1 001 CALL: Call an address
   - pop ptr off of store, convert to APtr using CP if necessary.
   - fetch 16bit growWs value at ptr.